spaceconcordia/rocketry-performance/documentation/dynamic_parameters.md

 Thrust curves are provided by the manufacturer, and are rated at a constant fuel expenditure rate known as the specific fuel consumption ($S_{fc}$)

-Here is an example of the motor data provided by ThrustCurve.org:
+Table \ref{sample_motor_data} shows an example of the motor data provided by ThrustCurve.org:

 | Parameter         | Value                            |
 | ---               | ---                              |